 How can families stay safe from COVID‑19?

-Currently, there is no vaccine that protects against a coronavirus infection.
-The best way to prevent illness is to avoid exposure to the virus.
+The best way to prevent illness is to stay up to date on COVID‑19 vaccines.
 You and your family can also take steps to protect against the spread of the respiratory virus, such as:

 - Practice proper hand hygiene (see tips for hand washing here)